shilpashreshta/Learnings/Azure_Fundamentals.md

 * Repeatable results: Repeatedly deploy your infrastructure throughout the development lifecycle and have confidence your resources are deployed in a consistent manner.
 Bicep files are idempotent, which means you can deploy the same file many times and get the same resource types in the same state.
 You can develop one file that represents the desired state, rather than developing lots of separate files to represent updates.
 * Orchestration: You don't have to worry about the complexities of ordering operations.
 Resource Manager orchestrates the deployment of interdependent resources so they're created in the correct order.
 When possible, Resource Manager deploys resources in parallel so your deployments finish faster than serial deployments.
 You deploy the file through one command, rather than through multiple imperative commands.
 * Modularity: You can break your Bicep code into manageable parts by using modules.
 The module deploys a set of related resources.
 Modules enable you to reuse code and simplify development.
 Add the module to a Bicep file anytime you need to deploy those resources.
+## Azure Advisor
+Azure Advisor evaluates your Azure resources and makes recommendations to help improve reliability, security, and performance, achieve operational excellence, and reduce costs.
+Azure Advisor is designed to help you save time on cloud optimization.
+The recommendation service includes suggested actions you can take right away, postpone, or dismiss.

+The recommendations are available via the Azure portal and the API, and you can set up notifications to alert you to new recommendations.

+When you're in the Azure portal, the Advisor dashboard displays personalized recommendations for all your subscriptions.
+You can use filters to select recommendations for specific subscriptions, resource groups, or services.
+The recommendations are divided into five categories:
+- Reliability is used to ensure and improve the continuity of your business-critical applications.
+- Security is used to detect threats and vulnerabilities that might lead to security breaches.
+- Performance is used to improve the speed of your applications.
+- Operational Excellence is used to help you achieve process and workflow efficiency, resource manageability, and deployment best practices.
+- Cost is used to optimize and reduce your overall Azure spending.
+## Azure Service Health
+Microsoft Azure provides a global cloud solution to help you manage your infrastructure needs, reach your customers, innovate, and adapt rapidly.
+Knowing the status of the global Azure infrastructure and your individual resources may seem like a daunting task.
+Azure Service Health helps you keep track of Azure resource, both your specifically deployed resources and the overall status of Azure.
+Azure service health does this by combining three different Azure services:

+- Azure Status is a broad picture of the status of Azure globally.
+Azure status informs you of service outages in Azure on the Azure Status page.
+The page is a global view of the health of all Azure services across all Azure regions.
+It’s a good reference for incidents with widespread impact.
+Service Health provides a narrower view of Azure services and regions.
+It focuses on the Azure services and regions you're using.
+This is the best place to look for service impacting communications about outages, planned maintenance activities, and other health advisories because the authenticated Service Health experience knows which services and resources you currently use.
+You can even set up Service Health alerts to notify you when service issues, planned maintenance, or other changes may affect the Azure services and regions you use.
+Resource Health is a tailored view of your actual Azure resources.
+It provides information about the health of your individual cloud resources, such as a specific virtual machine instance.
+Using Azure Monitor, you can also configure alerts to notify you of availability changes to your cloud resources.
+By using Azure status, Service health, and Resource Health, Azure Service Health gives you a complete view of your Azure environment-all the way from the global status of Azure services and regions down to specific resources.
+Additionally, historical alerts are stored and accessible for later review.
+## Azure Monitor
+Azure Monitor is a platform for collecting data on your resources, analyzing that data, visualizing the information, and even acting on the results.
+Azure Monitor can monitor Azure resources, your on-premises resources, and even multi-cloud resources like virtual machines hosted with a different cloud provider.

+Alerts can be set up to monitor the logs and trigger on certain log events, or they can be set to monitor metrics and trigger when certain metrics are crossed.
+For example, you could set a metric-based alert up to notify you when the CPU usage on a virtual machine exceeded 80%.
+Alert rules based on metrics provide near real time alerts based on numeric values.
+Rules based on logs allow for complex logic across data from multiple sources.

+Azure Monitor Alerts use action groups to configure who to notify and what action to take.
+An action group is simply a collection of notification and action preferences that you associate with one or multiple alerts.
+Azure Monitor, Service Health, and Azure Advisor all use actions groups to notify you when an alert has been triggered.

+## Application Insights
+Application Insights, an Azure Monitor feature, monitors your web applications.
+Application Insights is capable of monitoring applications that are running in Azure, on-premises, or in a different cloud environment.

+There are two ways to configure Application Insights to help monitor your application.
+You can either install an SDK in your application, or you can use the Application Insights agent.
+The Application Insights agent is supported in C#.NET, VB.NET, Java, JavaScript, Node.js, and Python.

+Once Application Insights is up and running, you can use it to monitor a broad array of information, such as:

+* Request rates, response times, and failure rates
+* Dependency rates, response times, and failure rates, to show whether external services are slowing down performance
+* Page views and load performance reported by users' browsers
+* AJAX calls from web pages, including rates, response times, and failure rates
+* User and session counts
+* Performance counters from Windows or Linux server machines, such as CPU, memory, and network usage Not only does Application Insights help you monitor the performance of your application, but you can also configure it to periodically send synthetic requests to your application, allowing you to check the status and monitor your application even during periods of low activity.